linghuaj/node-social-feed/README.md

 ## Social Feed

-This is a aggregated Social Feed app for consumer LinkedIn, Facebook, Google, and Twitter in a single Timeline.
+This is a aggregated Social Feed app for consumer Facebook, Google, and Twitter in a single Timeline.

 Time spent: `<Number of hours spent>`